jan-o-e/RL4qcWpc/README.md

 ## Overview

 The implementation is contained in the `rl_working` directory.
-Our algorithm implementation is based on the JAX-based framework [PureJAX-RL](https://github.com/luchris429/purejax-rl).
-We provide multiple reinforcement learning implementations:
+Our PPO algorithm implementation is based on the JAX-based framework [PureJAX-RL](https://github.com/luchris429/purejax-rl).
+The other implementations follow the structure of [CleanRL](https://github.com/vwxyzjn/cleanrl).
+We provide the following RL implementations:

 - **Proximal Policy Optimization (PPO):**
   - `ppo_vmap_hyp.py`: PPO with hyperparameter vectorization